 Hypnosis is something which occurs naturally to our lives.
-In fact, children ages 7 to 8 are said to be more susceptible to lapse into hypnotic phases.
+In fact, children ages 7 to 8 are stated to be more susceptible to lapse into hypnotic phases.

 Myth4.
 You can get stuck in a hypnotic state.

 Hypnosis is not a limbo where souls get stuck and not able to go to the next world.
 Hypnosis is a state of awareness and consciousness.
-Getting into the hypnotic state allows the adults and children, too, to learn more about their much deeper sensations and ideas.
+Getting into the hypnotic state allows the adults and children, also, to learn more about their much deeper feelings and ideas.

 Myth5.
-Hypnosis can be utilized as a truth serum, extracting the truth from other people.
+Hypnosis can be utilized as a fact serum, extracting the truth from other people.

 If that person would not allow the hypnotherapist to, an individual might not go into hypnotic state.
 Prior to children undergo any hypnotherapy, therapist would speak to them and explain what it is that they would do and how it would assist them.
 Upon hypnotherapy, if a suggestion is in contrast with the principles of the client, they would not accept the suggestion.
 If the person being investigated would not provide the response to the question, then hypnosis might not do anything about it.

 Myth6.
-Hypnosis is not accepted by the medical neighborhood.
+Hypnosis is declined by the medical neighborhood.